The 2006 Stage Floor Renovation Project

 The Green Room

 From decades of use by hundreds of shows the current Green Room and dressing rooms were badly in need of renovation.
 They are directly beneath the stage floor.
 To make the structural repairs to the stage floor, all the rooms beneath the stage floor were completely demolished and have been re-built.
-Thus, the whole area under the stage has been renovated
+Thus, the whole area under the stage will be totally renovated

 The Green Room and dressing rooms as they looked before the renovation: